jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_simplex_install_kubernetes.rst

          StarlingX has |OVS| (kernel-based) vSwitch configured as default:

-         * Runs in a container; defined within the helm charts of stx-openstack manifest.
+         * Runs in a container; defined within the helm charts of |prereq|-openstack manifest.
          * Shares the core(s) assigned to the platform.